Great Allegheny Passage Economic Impact Analysis

 Our Approach

-We helped the GAP Conservancy to analyze the economic impacts that tourism on the trail has on the five-county region which it passes.
-We utilized surveys of trail users and business owners to understand spending patterns.
+Our team analyzed the economic impacts that tourism on the trail has on the five-county region which it passes.
+We conducted online and intercept surveys of trail users to understand visitor and spending patterns.
+We also interviewed and surveyed trail-town business owners to assess their reliance on GAP-related tourism, and the challenges and opportunities the GAP trail presents for them.

 The Results